pyconid/pyconid2020/content/pages/sponsors/microsoft.md

 Ridi is certified trainer for Microsoft +12 years, Microsoft MVP in developer tools for + 14 years, and post-doctorate researcher in software engineering.

-## 2. "Cloud Native Development for Python" by [Johanes Alexander](https://www.linkedin.com/in/johanesa/)
+## 2. "Cloud Native Development for Python" by [Johanes Alexander](https://www.linkedin.com/in/johanesa/) (Cloud Solution Architect at Microsoft)

 On this session, Jo will talk about "Cloud Native Development for Python" which focus on offline/online development (using WSL, Codespaces) and DevOps (CI/CD and IaC).